 Yoga sessions offer an opportunity to practice exercises that engage the body, mind and spirit.
 Learning the basic techniques of yoga offers a healthy way to relieve stress through deep relaxation and breathing control.

-We value the role of the family in treating addiction and behavioural health issues and family therapy forms an integral part of primary, residential treatment at Life Works.
+We value the role of the family in treating addiction and behavioural health issues and family programme forms an integral part of primary, residential treatment at Life Works.

-Our Family Works Programme is a 3-day non-residential programme designed by Life Works to enable participants to establish a mutually supportive family whilst developing the requisite tools for ongoing growth and development
+Our Family Works Programme is a 2-day non-residential programme designed by Life Works to enable participants to establish a mutually supportive family whilst developing the requisite tools for ongoing growth and development.
+The program is available to anyone receiving 28 days of treatment or more.

 The aims of the programme are: